gradient-ascent-ai-lab/TotalSegmenter/README.md

 ![Alt text](resources/imgs/overview_classes.png)

 Created by the department of [Research and Analysis at University Hospital Basel](https://www.unispital-basel.ch/en/radiologie-nuklearmedizin/forschung).
 If you use it please cite our paper: [https://arxiv.org/abs/2208.05868](https://arxiv.org/abs/2208.05868).
 Please also cite [nnUNet](https://github.com/MIC-DKFZ/nnUNet) since TotalSegmentator is heavily based on it.

+### ⚠️ Note ⚠️

+This version of the repository has undergone significant changes.
+The README below is left intact but is outdated, for notes on the changes and new usage, see [REFACTOR.md](REFACTOR.md).

 ### Installation

 TotalSegmentator works on Ubuntu, Mac and Windows and on CPU and GPU (on CPU it is slow).

 Install dependencies:
 * Python >= 3.7
 * [Pytorch](http://pytorch.org/) >= 1.12.1
 * You should not have any nnU-Net installation in your python environment since TotalSegmentator will install its own custom installation.